-[See also: The 12 Best Alfresco Restaurants in London
+[See also: The 12 Best Alfresco Restaurants in London]

 Bold, vibrant colors are stunningly applied in the Siddharta Café, an exciting restaurant-bar-lounge located in the Buddha-Bar Hotel.
 The chef creates cosmopolitan, sophisticated menus offering a range of Euro-Asian dishes that perfectly complement the Pop-Art atmosphere.
 Turquoise chairs framed in black, warm tangerine walls and dramatic light fixtures are all part of the appeal.

-Their new menu, courtesy of head chef Jan Kaplan, offers an extensive selection of dining options inspired by Czech cuisine, from veal schnitzel with lemon and gherkin salsa to a cheeseboard that showcases Czech cheesemaking, accompanied by wild cranberries and date bread.
+Their menu, courtesy of head chef Jan Kaplan, offers an extensive selection of dining options inspired by Czech cuisine, from veal schnitzel with lemon and gherkin salsa to a cheeseboard that showcases Czech cheesemaking, accompanied by wild cranberries and date bread.

 La Rotonde Restaurant

 Located at the Radisson Blu Alcron Hotel, La Rotonde is an elegant Art Deco-inspired restaurant serving a delectable choice of international cuisine and traditional local dishes.
-The items on Chef Lukáš Hlaváček’s à la carte menu are sourced from locally, and there is an emphasis on seasonality.
+The items on chef Lukáš Hlaváček’s à la carte menu are sourced locally, and there is an emphasis on seasonality.
 Dishes include local pork with plum and mushrooms, and cauliflower with brown butter and shimeji.

 [See also: The 13 Best Restaurants in Dubai]